 - Research-based and practice accounts of how people are looking beyond the individual and applying resilience approaches across systems

 We are particularly keen to highlight work that has been thoroughly co-produced between different partners (e.g., young people, academics, practitioners).
-We are also proactively seeking to include contributions from people who face additional barriers to participation, including those who identify as being from an under-represented community, i.e., BAME, working-class, LGBTQ+, neurodiverse, or those with a long-term illness or disability.
+We are also proactively seeking to include contributions from people who face additional barriers to participation, including those who identify as being from an under-represented community, i.e. from an ethnic minority, working-class, LGBTQ+, neurodiverse, or those with a long-term illness or disability.
 We will have some subsidised places for people on a low income, including communities, youth and students who are doing important work that needs sharing, there are free places for young people aged 10-16, and overseas nonprofits whose abstract has been accepted can apply for a bursary.

 So, get cracking on your submission.
-Our call for contributions is open now and will close on 24 February 2020.
+Our call for contributions has now closed and we have an exciting, varied programme for you.
 Keep checking our conference website for further updates and sign up for our newsletter at www.boingboing.org.uk so you won’t miss out.

 And if you have any particularly bright ideas you think we’d be interested in that connect with the theme that you’d like to tell us about straight away, please email us – firstname.lastname@example.org.